adaNA21/sensor_community/README.md

 # Warning

 Between 19th March 2022 and 19th April 2022, the sensor was removed for maintenance.
+Between 26th May 2022 and 17th July 2022, the sensor was again removed for maintenance.
 Therefore, no data is available for this time window.